antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 *-in figuur 12 , Transcript view annotation section , turn on, superenhancers, NIH epigenome roadmap en bijv enhancers George.*

 8. Since the ordering of the ChipSeq Peak Plotter lists the genes with the highest signals on top, we'll select one of the first listed genes; ALK.
 In a new tab the GATA3 binding signal at the gene location is plotted in the R2 Genome Browser.
 The view can be adapted by ticking additional datasets; e.g. GATA ChIPseq experiments in other cell lines.
 Colors of the data can be adapted on the right side of the grid to easily distinguish them.
-Additional zooming out produces Figure 12 from which it is apparent that in some specific cell lines there is heightened binding of GATA3 near the Transcription Start Site of ALK.
+Remember to always click the "redraw" button in the center panel for any changed settings to take effect.
+Zooming out produces Figure 12 from which it is apparent that in some specific cell lines there is enriched binding of GATA3 near the Transcription Start Site of ALK.

 	![Figure 9: Selecting GATA binding data around the ALK gene](_static/images/IntAnalysis_ChIPSeq_GATA_binding_for_ALK.png)